rwong013/RunAnalysis/README.md

 For the activities data, a function loops through the entire vector, and replaces the activity numbers with a description of the activity, given in the activity_labels.txt file from the UCI HAR files.

-For the measurements, the measurement data is subsetted by selecting all columns that have mean() and std() in their names.
+For the measurements, the columns are named via the features.txt file that comes with the data set.
+This txt file has the description of each column of measurements.
+The measurement data is subsetted by selecting all columns that have mean() and std() in their names.
 By using the fixed = TRUE parameter, the code is prevented from incorrectly selecting meanFreq() columns and angle(__mean) columns.

 Using cbind, the three tables are combined into the activitysub data frame.